ivelin1936/Panda-Application/README.md

 # Panda-Application
+A little bit more advanced Web application with Managed Beans, Servlets WebFilters, JSF and Hibernate, deployed on TomEE.
+___
 PANDA (Package Acceptance and National Delivery Application) is a platform for package deliveries, which is a fast-rising Start-Up, which lacks a web application.
 You have been employed by the KFC (Kung-Fu-Chicken) Corporation to implement a web platform for PANDA.
+___